PokemonAutomation/ComputerControl/Wiki/Programs/PokemonLA/ShinyHunt-CustomPath.md

 - Soft Reset.
 (Safer option)
 - Go back to village.
 (Faster option)

+### Time of Day

+Reset time of day if **Reset Method** is Soft Reset.
+Use this to only hunt Pokémon at day or night, or to avoid visual inference errors on white snow at daytime.

+### How Many Runs Before Resetting Time of Day
+To avoid too much time spent on resetting time of day, reset only every several runs.

 ### Enroute/Destination Shiny Action

 This program detects shinies by listening for the shiny sound.
 You can configure what the program should do if it hears a shiny.